pomm-project/ModelManager/documentation/model_manager.rst

 Inheritance
 ~~~~~~~~~~~

 Postgresql supports table multiple inheritance.
-This term is confusing because from a functional overview, it is not really inheritance since since children rows are seen in the parent table but there cannot be constraints on the parent table that verifies the children rows.
+This term is confusing because from a functional overview, it is not really inheritance since children rows are seen in the parent table but there cannot be constraints on the parent table that verifies the children rows.
 Postgres inheritance works more like a structural trait mechanism.
 It is possible to add as many structural traits as wanted on the table, it adds the columns from the parent tables to the child table.
 If a parent table is modified, alterations are propagated to the children. ``RowStructure`` class makes easy inheritance declaration:

 .. code:: php